 19. See a massive robot

-20. Go back in time to an old school arcade
+20. Go back in time to an old-school arcade

-24. Visit a Japanese garden
+22. Visit a Japanese garden

 There are many beautiful gardens in Tokyo and Gyoen National Garden in Shinjuku is one of them.
 The gardens are serene and have beautiful places to sit and have a picnic lunch, there are great photo opportunities too, especially of the NTT Docomo Tower.

-26. Have a matcha brownie Frappuccino
+24. Have a matcha brownie Frappuccino

 The matcha brownie Frappuccino is Japan’s national Frappuccino.
 It’s powdered green tea mixed with milk, ice, chocolate brownie pieces and whipped cream.
 Heaven in a cup!
 You’ll see a lot of people with them in Tokyo, don’t be one of the dorks without one.

-27. Watch the busy intersection at the Shibuya crossing
+25. Watch the busy intersection at the Shibuya crossing

 The famed crossing at Shibuya lives up to the hype, especially at peak hour when everyone is trying to get home.
 The busy intersection comes alive with swarms of people bustling in, out and around Shibuya station.
 Choose from the cafes and shops offering a good vantage point and settle in.

-28. Buy as many cute things as possible
+27. Buy as many cute things as possible

 It’s all too easy to slide into the Tokyo scene, especially when it comes to cute phone accessories, keychains, handbags and coin purses.
 Stock up.
 Don’t feel embarrassed walking into boutique shops and buying cat keychains, nobody will judge you, they’ll just love you for it.

-29. Stuff yourself with pastries
+28. Stuff yourself with pastries

 Much to my surprise, the Japanese love pastry shops, there seems to be one on every corner.
-My favourite is Dominique Saibron, a very well-known french Boulanger who has a lovely little store in Shinjuku.

 30. Have lunch at a beautiful Italian restaurant